Ludwig Wittgenstein: Visit from Frank Ramsey, Puchberg

-Teaching continues, Otterthal; Haidbauer incident
+Teaching continues, Otterthal; Standard Austrian German; Haidbauer incident

 He moved schools again in September 1924, this time to Otterthal, near Trattenbach; the socialist headmaster, Josef Putre, was someone Wittgenstein had become friends with while at Trattenbach.
 While he was there, he wrote a 42-page pronunciation and spelling dictionary for the children, Wörterbuch für Volksschulen, published in Vienna in 1926 by Hölder-Pichler-Tempsky, the only book of his apart from the Tractatus that was published in his lifetime.
 A first edition sold in 2005 for £75,000.
 In 2020, an English version entitled Word Book translated by art historian Bettina Funcke and illustrated by artist / publisher Paul Chan was released.

+The Wörterbuch für Volksschulen is remarkable for its pluricentric conceptualization, decades before such a linguistic approach existed.
+In Wittgenstein's preface to the Wörterbuch, which was withheld at the publisher's request but which survives in a 1925 typescript, Wittgenstein takes a clear stance for a Standard Austrian German, which he aimed to document for elementary pupils in the text.
+Wittgenstein states (translated from German) thatThe dictionary should include only words, but all such words, that are known to Austrian elementary students.
+Therefore it excludes many a good German word unusual in Austria.Wittgenstein is through his school dictionary one of the earliest proponents of a German with more than one standard variety.
+This is especially noteworthy in the German language context, in which expert debates over the status and relevance of standard varieties are so common that some speak of a One Standard German Axiom in that field today.
+Wittgenstein was taking a stance for multiple standards, against such an axiom, long before these debates ensued.